luisnabais/bind9/README.md

 ### Via Docker Compose

 * Update all images: `docker-compose pull`
-  * or update a single image: `docker-compose pull cloudflare-ddns`
+  * or update a single image: `docker-compose pull bind9`
 * Let compose update all containers as necessary: `docker-compose up -d`
-  * or update a single container: `docker-compose up -d cloudflare-ddns`
+  * or update a single container: `docker-compose up -d bind9`

 ### Via Docker Run

-* Update the image: `docker pull luisnabais/cloudflare-ddns:1.0`
+* Update the image: `docker pull luisnabais/bind9:latest`
-* Stop the running container: `docker stop cloudflare-ddns`
+* Stop the running container: `docker stop bind9`
-* Delete the container: `docker rm cloudflare-ddns`
+* Delete the container: `docker rm bind9`
 * Recreate a new container with the same docker run parameters as instructed above.

 * You can also remove the old dangling images: `docker image prune`